erigontech/erigon/DEV_CHAIN.md

-teps to setup and run Erigon dev chain.
+Steps to setup and run Erigon dev chain.
 This tutorial is made for macOS.

 ## 1. Clone and Build Erigon